cybre/budgie-screenshot-applet/README.md

 ```

 **Solus**
-You can install screenshot-applet from the Software Centre or via the command line:
+You can install budgie-screenshot-applet from the Software Centre or via the command line:
 ```
-sudo eopkg it screenshot-applet
+sudo eopkg it budgie-screenshot-applet
 ```

 **Arch Linux**